gavraq/credit-project/README.md

 ## Project Structure

 - `.gitignore` – Specifies files and directories to be ignored by Git
-- `scripts/` – Contains scripts for setup, PRD, and automation
+- `frontend/` – React + Material-UI frontend application (created in Task 3)
 - `tasks/` – Task Master task definitions and progress tracking
-- `UI-examples/` – Frontend/UI example components
+- `Documentation/` – Documentation for each project task and setup phase
+- `scripts/` – Scripts for setup, PRD parsing, and automation
-- `.env.example` – Example environment configuration
+- `.env.example` – Example environment configuration for backend

 ## Getting Started